helange23/from_fourier_to_koopman/README.rst

 Both algorithms solve a global optimization problem in frequency domain and allow for modeling of systems of any dimensionality.
 The algorithms are written in *numpy* and *pytorch*.

-The objective that both algorithms solve is:
+The objective of the algorithms is, respectively:

 .. image:: imgs/fourier_koopman_objectives.png
     :alt: Koopman and Fourier forecasting objectives
     :scale: 25 %

-The following implementation is in Python.
 This code accompanies the following `paper <https://arxiv.org/abs/xxx.xxxx>`_.

 -----------------